serokell/blog-posts/Alex and Happy Part 2/article.md

   * `DeriveFoldable` allows us to write `deriving (Foldable)`, which will be helpful later.
   * We also import some extra things that will be useful in utilities later.
 * The following lines instruct Happy on how exactly to generate the parser.
 The things we should provide to it include:
   * One or more names for our parser.
 The syntax should be `%name PARSER_NAME [PRODUCTION]`.
-If the `PRODUCTION` is not given, it uses the first non-terminal that appears in the file.
+If `PRODUCTION` is not given, it uses the first non-terminal that appears in the file.
   * What is the type of our tokens with `%tokentype`.
   * Which function should it call if there is a parse error with `%error`.
   * What is the monad that should be used and its canonical operations with `%monad` (we reuse `Alex` for simplicity).